LoganConnor44/anki-templates/readme.md

 # tl;dr

 This project can make your Chinese flashcards look nice by copying/pasting [a few lines of logic](#Code%20Snippets) in your Anki template.
-Copy and paste the below code snippets into their respective card templates.
-Once you've done that  and exchange the default value of `YOUR_FIELD_NAME` with the names defined in your deck (see {{text:YOUR_FIELD_NAME}}).
-The last step is to decide which card type you want to create and update that attribute value as well.
+1. Copy and paste the below code snippets into their respective card templates
+2. Exchange the default value of `YOUR_FIELD_NAME` with the names defined in your deck (see {{text:YOUR_FIELD_NAME}})
+3. Decide which card type you want to create and update that attribute value as well.

 # Code Snippets